bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 }
 ```

-That div is allowed to grow to fill space according to it's parent's rules, but it isn't allowed to shrink, so it's minimum size (width or height) is effectively 200px.
+That div is allowed to grow to fill space according to its parent's rules, but it isn't allowed to shrink, so it's minimum size (width or height) is effectively 200px.

 You can use any unit value for flex-basis, or you can use the keyword "auto".